microsudaqua/usudaquadb/README.md

 ### Acknowledge

+This work was funded by the São Paulo Research Foundation (Fundação de Amparo à Pesquisa do Estado de São Paulo, FAPESP process: 20/03716-0).
 We would like to acknowledge to the technician of the [Pirayu Cluster][Pirayu].
 The samples from the [&micro;SudAqua project][microsudaqua] were analyzed using computational resurce of the **Pirayu cluster**, which was funded by **Agencia Santafesina de Ciencia, Tecnología e Innovación (ASACTEI), Gobierno de la Provincia de Santa Fe**, through the project AC-00010-18, Resolución No117/14.
 This cluster is part of the **Sistema Nacional de Computación de Alto Desempeño del Min.
 Ciencia y Tecnología de la Rep. Argentina**.

 ### Contributors
  Metz Sebastian (<metz.seba91@gmail.com>) and Huber Paula (<mariapaulahuber@gmail.com>)